raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

-Create a new variable by clicking on the `Variables`{:class="block3variables"} block menu.
+Create a new variable by clicking on the `Variables`{:class="block3variables"} blocks menu.

 Then click on the **Make a Variable** button.